Good Dentistry is About More than Teeth

 “I can refer a patient to the right specialist, and we’ll work together if they need implants, if they need the neuromuscular and then we’ll come up with a treatment plan.”
 In the past, a patient might have gone to a periodontist who would just check the gums and not take x-rays or check the teeth.
 Likewise, an endodontist might have done a root canal on a tooth that could not be restored.

 In Dr. Filandrianos’ practice, everything is done in one place and he’s happy about that.
 “This is an exciting time to be in dentistry,” he says, “because there’s so much innovation and so much you can do to help people.”
 He recently purchased a 3D CEREC® machine that creates veneers and make crowns in an hour.
 “When a patient finishes a root canal, they see me right afterward and get the crown done everything at the same time.”

 Being thorough is the key to patient satisfaction in Dr. Filandrianos’ dental practice.
-“We can give patients natural-looking teeth and a smile that looks great,” he says, “but we can also get rid of their chronic headache, chronic neck pain and so forth just by doing a thorough examination.”This post is a sponsored collaboration between Ted Filandrianos and Boston magazine's advertising department.
+“We can give patients natural-looking teeth and a smile that looks great,” he says, “but we can also get rid of their chronic headache, chronic neck pain and so forth just by doing a thorough examination.”This is a paid partnership between Ted Filandrianos and Boston Magazine's City/Studio